-It was almost impossible to narrow down this pool of applicants, but today, after months of hard work, we are proud to share with you the 17 members of our AAPI Youth Research Council.
+It was almost impossible to narrow down this pool of applicants, but today, after months of hard work, we are proud to share with you the 17 members of our AANHPI Youth Research Council.

-The AAPI Youth Research Council is embarking on a national study to understand differences in how leadership is defined, what leadership means to them, what factors support their identities and skill development as leaders, and what internal and external factors create barriers for their leadership development.
+The AANHPI Youth Research Council is embarking on a national study to understand differences in how leadership is defined, what leadership means to them, what factors support their identities and skill development as leaders, and what internal and external factors create barriers for their leadership development.
 Most importantly, they will tell us the support that they need at school and in their communities to fully realize their leadership.

 - Ages 15 – 22 years old